-What you must pay when Services that are covered for you you get these services Services to treat kidney disease \$0 copay for kidney disease education services.
-Covered services include: 20% for each Medicare-• Kidney disease education services to teach kidney care and covered outpatient dialysis help members make informed decisions about their care. treatment.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of 20% for each Medicarekidney disease education services per lifetime covered self dialysis • Outpatient dialysis treatments (including dialysis treatment. treatments when temporarily out of the service area, as Prior authorization rules may explained in Chapter 3, or when your provider for this apply. service is temporarily unavailable or inaccessible) • Inpatient dialysis treatments (if you are admitted as an If you receive additional inpatient to a hospital for special care) services, cost sharing for those services will apply. • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) • Home dialysis equipment and supplies • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
-Skilled nursing facility (SNF) care \$0 copay per day for days 1-(For a definition of skilled nursing facility care, see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes \$203 copay per day for days called SNFs.)
-21-100.
-You are covered for 100 days per benefit period, no prior You pay this amount each hospital stay is required.
-Covered services include but are not admission during the benefit limited to: period.
-Semiprivate room (or a private room if medically A benefit period begins the necessary) day you go into a skilled • Meals, including special diets therapy Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
+Services to treat kidney disease

+- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

+\$0 copay for kidney disease education services.